terenceltl/RepData_PeerAssessment1/PA1_template.md

 ```

 Rounded to 2 decimal places,
-(a) the mean of the total number of steps taken per day = 9354.23
+a. the mean of the total number of steps taken per day = 9354.23
-(b) the median of the total number of steps taken per day = 10395.00
+b. the median of the total number of steps taken per day = 10395.00

 ## What is the average daily activity pattern?